 This bill establishes the I-95 Economic and Education Stimulus Act, which creates the framework for legal casino gaming to take place in specified counties and creates the South Carolina Gaming Commission to oversee and administer this program.
-The bill establishes guidelines for the implementation of casino gaming and provides for a 15 percent privilege tax on casino operators adjusted gross gaming revenue (GGR).
-The bill states that privilege tax revenue will be credited to the general fund.
+The bill as amended establishes guidelines for the implementation of casino gaming and provides for a 15 percent privilege tax on casino operators adjusted gross gaming revenue (GGR).
 To qualify as a location for a casino, counties must contain a section of I-95 within their borders and be classified as Tier IV by the Department of Revenue (DOR) for job tax credit purposes as specified in Information Letter #23-18.
 Based on these requirements, Dillon, Marlboro, and Orangeburg counties would be eligible to host a casino location under this bill.
+The bill as amended requires 97 percent of privilege tax revenues to be deposited into the General Fund and the remaining 3 percent must be credited to the eligible counties.
+Of the amount deposited into the General Fund, a portion must be allocated to the Department of Behavioral Health and Developmental Disabilities (DBHDD) for the prevention and treatment of compulsive gambling disorder.

-The commission is responsible for the licensure of casino operators, regulation, and general administration of casino gaming, and will be composed of three members.
-Prospective commission members must meet background, residency, and other requirements in the bill and will be appointed by the Governor, the President of the Senate, and the Speaker of the House of Representatives.
+The commission is responsible for the licensure of casino operators, regulation, and general administration of casino gaming, and will be composed of five members.
+Prospective commission members must meet background, residency, and other requirements in the bill and will be appointed to staggered terms by the Governor, the President of the Senate, the Senate Finance Chairman, the Speaker of the House of Representatives, and the House Ways and Means Chairman.
 The commission is also tasked with appointing an executive director to oversee the implementation of casino gaming.

 This bill directs the commission to issue one initial license to a casino operator pursuant to a request from an eligible county council.
 Once an initial license is granted to an eligible county, no license may be authorized for a period of 10 years.
 We assume this limitation on authorization of licenses will apply statewide, and no licenses will be issued to other counties for 10 years.
-The bill prescribes numerous considerations to be made by the commission in licensing a prospective casino operator, including, but not limited to criminal background checks of the casino's ownership group conducted by the South Carolina Law Enforcement Division (SLED), licensure in other jurisdictions, previously obtained licenses from DOR that remain in good standing, financial information and records to ensure integrity in the casino operations, and any additional information deemed necessary by the commission.
+The bill prescribes numerous considerations to be made by the commission in licensing a prospective casino operator, including, but not limited to criminal background checks of the casino's ownership group conducted by the South Carolina Law Enforcement Division (SLED), licensure in other jurisdictions, previously obtained licenses from DOR that remain in

+SC Department of Revenue, SC Information Letter #23-18, December 6, 2023, https://dor.sc.gov/resources-site/lawandpolicy/Advisory%200pinions/IL23-18.pdf good standing, financial information and records to ensure integrity in the casino operations, and any additional information deemed necessary by the commission.
 The bill prescribes the initial license term to be 15 years which may be renewed by the casino operator through the commission every 5 years after the initial 15-year period.
 The applicant must submit a nonrefundable application fee of \$500,000 and a refundable licensing fee of \$2,000,000 to the commission for application review.
 A recurring annual fee of \$500,000 must be submitted to commission upon commencement of casino gaming.
 The commission may retain all license, application, and annual fees provided by the bill to cover the commission's administrative and operating costs.
 While the administrative and operating costs of the commission are currently unknown, the commission is required to be self-sustaining, and no state General Funds may be used or obligated to the commission.
 Therefore, the commission will have an undetermined Other Funds expenditure impact.